Joshulu/Solar-System/README.md

 A simple model of the solar system.

-Distance is to scale.
-Every planet is to scale, the sun is made extra small.
+Distance is to scale, but made small.

+Every planet is to scale, but made small.

+The sun is made extra small.